How to Look Up an LLC in North Carolina? (Full Guide)

 This search method allows you to find LLCs by entering the name of a known company official.
 It's an effective way to understand an individual's range of business affiliations and roles across different entities.

-By inputting the name of a company official, the search will yield all the businesses associated with that individual, providing a comprehensive view of their professional engagements.
+Type in the name of a company official and the search returns all businesses linked to that person, giving you a full picture of their professional ties.

 d.
 Assumed Business Name